David Gordon (economist): Early life and education

-Gordon was born in Washington, D.C., on May 4, 1944.
-He attended high school in Berkeley, California, and later attended Harvard University.
-There he earned his B.A. in economics in 1965.
-His father, Robert Aaron Gordon, served as president of the American Economic Association in 1975.
-His mother, Margaret S. Gordon, was also an economist who focused on employment and social welfare policy; both were economics professors at University of California, Berkeley.
-His brother, Robert J. Gordon, is a prominent macroeconomist.
+Born in Washington, D.C.
+Gordon attended high school in Berkeley, California before graduating from Harvard University with a B.A. in economics in 1965.
+His parents, Robert Aaron Gordon and Margaret S. Gordon, were both economics professors at the University of California, Berkeley.
+His father served as the president of the American Economic Association in 1975, and his mother specialized in employment and social welfare policy.
+His brother, Robert J. Gordon, is a macroeconomist.

-Gordon was known for multiple works.
-Most notable was him being active in the development of the new U.S. school of radical political economy of the mid 1960s amid the reforms of the Lyndon Johnson administration.
-As a graduate student of economics at Harvard in the late 1960s, he worked as a research assistant, evaluating Great Society programs targeting chronically unemployed and extremely impoverished population in Oakland, California and Boston.
-In 1965, Gordon joined with other Harvard students to found a civil rights newspaper, The Southern Courier in Atlanta.
-He completed a doctoral thesis on "Class, Productivity, and the Ghetto," and earned his PhD in economics in 1971.
-From 1970 to 1973, he was a research associate at the National Bureau of Economic Research, then located in New York City.
+Gordon was associated with the New U.S. School of Radical Political Economy in the mid-1960s.
+As a graduate student of economics at Harvard in the late 1960s, he worked as a research assistant, evaluating Great Society programs.
+The work included studies relating to chronically unemployed and low-income populations in Oakland, California, and Boston.
+In 1965, Gordon and other Harvard students founded a civil rights newspaper, The Southern Courier, in Atlanta.
+He completed a doctoral thesis named Class, Productivity, and the Ghetto and earned his PhD in economics in 1971.
+From 1970 to 1973, he worked as a research associate at the National Bureau of Economic Research, then located in New York City.
 In 1973, he joined the Graduate Faculty in the Economics Department at the New School for Social Research, where he continued to teach until his death in 1996.

-Gordon's work encompassed academic research and publications aimed at non-specialist audiences.
-His academic contributions are reflected in numerous books and articles published in professional journals as well as in his founding and directorship of the Center for Economic Policy Analysis.
-His contributions to the development of a progressive political movement in the United States include many policy papers, newsletters, op-ed pieces, radio and TV interviews, and frequent participation in public discussion forums.
-He was also a founding member of the Union for Radical Political Economics, an "alternative professional organization for left-wing political economists and an intellectual home for academics, policy-makers, and activists who are interested in participating in a left-wing intellectual debate on theoretical and policy issues."
-Since 1998, the Review of Radical Political Economics has published an Annual David Gordon Memorial Lecture in honor of his "fundamental contributions in opening up a new research approach in political economy".
-Gordon Hall is the home of the University of Massachusetts Political Economy Research Institute, honoring Gordon as well as Glen Gordon (no relation), Professor of Political Science at University of Massachusetts Amherst.
+Gordon was a founding member of the Union for Radical Political Economics (URPE).
+URPE has been described as an alternative professional organisation for left-wing political economists.
+Since 1998, the Review of Radical Political Economics has published an annual David Gordon Memorial Lecture.
+At the University of Massachusetts Amherst, the Political Economy Research Institute is housed in Gordon Hall, named after Gordon and Glen Gordon (no relation).